oliver2619/svg-editor/README.md

 * auswahl invertieren (why and how?)

 # Bugs (2)
-* undo insert shape when shape is selected causes error
+* undo insert shape / redo remove group: when shape is selected causes error
 * has been checked error in tools component

 # Improvements